 Eleven keys provide access to all of the unit's features and functions.
 When any key (except the PTT key) is pressed, the unit will acknowledge by emitting a single beep confirmation tone.
-Some keys have dual functions.
+Some keys have dual functions and those keys on the front of the unit are illuminated when the display backlighting feature is active.